top of page

 His theatre, film, and opera credits include appearing as a featured dancer in Disney’s The Nutcracker and the Four Realms (choreography by Liam Scarlett), White Oak (featured at the Beijing International Film Festival), and as a featured dancer for Channel 4.
 He has danced in productions at the Royal Opera House, Glyndebourne Summer Festival, and the Royal Albert Hall, and performed as an ensemble member in State Opera Varna’s musical theatre productions.
 International and touring engagements include Leila – The Land of Imagination for Balich Worldwide Shows in Riyadh, Saudi Arabia; originating the role of Tom in the UK tour of Tom’s Midnight Garden (choreographed by Gareth Mole and Frances Livesey, inspired by Philippa Pearce’s novel); and performing in Jamiel Laurence Productions’ The Nutcracker at the Cardiff Christmas Festival.

 Alongside his performing career, Owen is an accomplished dance educator teaching at leading UK and international ballet, contemporary, and musical theatre institutions as a Ballet Teacher and Pilates Teacher.
-He has taught for Elmhurst Ballet School, Rambert School of Ballet & Contemporary Dance, English National Ballet School, ArtsEd, Laine Theatre Arts, Millennium Performing Arts, Grad Pro, CATS Programme at Swindon Dance, City Academy Professional Dancers Course, Pineapple Dance Studio, Danceworks, Central School of Ballet, Royal Academy of Dance, BBO Dance, London Vocational Ballet School, Cecchetti Ballet Associates, City Academy Adult Ballet Courses, Chelmsford Ballet Company, Mandy Dance Academy in Malta, English Ballet School – Neumarkt in der Oberpfalz in Germany, Bodyworks West Health Club, Willesden Sports Centre, Totnes School of Dance, Elite Ballet Project, and Buckingham Dance Studios.
+He has taught for Elmhurst Ballet School, Rambert School of Ballet & Contemporary Dance, English National Ballet School, ArtsEd, Laine Theatre Arts, Millennium Performing Arts, London Studio Centre, CATS Programme at Swindon Dance, City Academy Professional Dancers Course, Pineapple Dance Studio, Danceworks, Central School of Ballet, Royal Academy of Dance, BBO Dance, London Vocational Ballet School, Cecchetti Ballet Associates, City Academy Adult Ballet Courses, Chelmsford Ballet Company, Mandy Dance Academy in Malta, English Ballet School – Neumarkt in der Oberpfalz in Germany, Bodyworks West Health Club, Willesden Sports Centre, Totnes School of Dance, Elite Ballet Project, and Buckingham Dance Studios.
 Owen holds a Level 5 Diploma in Dance Teaching with Distinction (BBO Dance), a Level 6 BA (Hons) Degree from Northumbria University, a Pilates Teaching Diploma, Progressive Ballet Technique Certification, and RAD Advanced 2 Ballet (ARAD).
 His continued professional development includes training through The Royal Ballet School and participation in the Kerry Nicholls Artist Mentoring Programme.
 He also holds up-to-date Safeguarding, Prevent, and First Aid certifications, alongside full Public Liability coverage.

 In addition to his work in dance, Owen is the published author of Some People Come in Pairs and Other Musings (written in 2020 and published in 2022).
 Musically trained, he is proficient in music theory and sight-reading and is an accomplished violinist.

-Anita Young MBE (teaching on Thursday afternoon)
+Anita Young MBE (teaching on Wednesday and Thursday)

 Anita trained at The Royal Ballet School and joined the Company in 1968.
 After an exciting performance career, she worked with prestigious vocational schools and colleges including: The Royal Ballet School, West Street School, London Studio Centre and Central School of Ballet.